JDD310/ao3-tracker/README.md

 ### Prerequisites
 - Python 3.10 or higher
 - Git (for automatic ao3downloader installation)
-- Gmail account with AO3 subscription emails, or IMAP access to your email
+- Email account with AO3 subscription emails and IMAP access
-- (Optional) Google API credentials for Gmail API access

 ### ao3downloader Setup
 The application requires `ao3downloader` to be present in the project root directory.
 The application will automatically clone it from GitHub if it's not found.